State Actions Summary

 In the past several years, many states have introduced or enacted legislation to modify their CON programs.
 Changes range from fully repealing an existing CON program to creating a new CON program.
 However, most state legislation makes targeted changes to CON oversight, such as excluding specific facilities from CON review.

-- Currently, 35 states and D.C. maintain some form of CON program.
-States with CON laws most often regulate hospitals, outpatient facilities and long-term care facilities.
+- States with CON laws most often regulate hospitals, outpatient facilities and long-term care facilities.

 - Three states—Arizona, Minnesota and Wisconsin—do not officially operate a CON program, but they maintain several approval processes that function similarly to CON.

-- In 2020, at least six states—Michigan, New Jersey, Vermont, Virginia, Washington, and West Virginia—enacted legislation to modify their CON laws in some capacity.
-Additionally, at least six states—Michigan, Montana, New York, North Carolina, Tennessee and Washington—and Washington, D.C. enacted CON legislation in 2021.
+- At least six states—Michigan, Montana, New York, North Carolina, Tennessee and Washington—and Washington, D.C., enacted CON legislation in 2021.
 Montana’s legislation was the most sweeping of these bills, exempting all facilities except long-term care facilities from CON review.

 - Related to CON, at least 13 states have a moratorium on certain health care activities and capital expenditures, meaning they will not grant CON or state approval for a specific activity.
 Moratoria are most common for long-term care related activities, such as expanding the number of long-term care beds in a facility.